-Greetings friends and current Remote Desktop Commander customers!
-We’ve just released Version 6.0 of our Remote Desktop Commander solution.
-This new version offers something for everyone- whether you use our free Remote Desktop Commander Lite Client, or you have a license for our full Remote Desktop Commander Suite.
-For instance:
+The Version 6.0 release of our Remote Desktop Commander solution offered something for everyone – whether using our free Remote Desktop Commander Lite Client or licensed for our full Remote Desktop Commander Suite.

-- The Remote Desktop Commander Suite is packed with new features – including an extremely powerful new Top Level Deployment Status Dashboard that shows you the health of your Remote Desktop Gateways, Remote Desktop Connection Brokers, and Session Hosts all in an interactive window.
-This new dashboard also integrates with our Remote Desktop Canary product to show you current RDS login times in your RDS deployment and alert you to any RDP login issues.
+- The Remote Desktop Commander Suite is packed with expanded capabilities – including an extremely powerful Top Level Deployment Status Dashboard that shows you the health of your Remote Desktop Gateways, Remote Desktop Connection Brokers, and Session Hosts all in an interactive window.
+This dashboard also integrates with our Remote Desktop Canary product to show current RDS login times in your RDS deployment and alert you to any RDP login issues.

 - The Remote Desktop Commander Client has been optimized for additional speed and efficiency when it loads collections full of session hosts.

 It’s a lot of content, so here are some links to easily navigate to your specific area of interest:

 Our Top Level Deployment Status Dashboard is the “Single Pane of Glass” RDS Monitoring Dashboard You’ve Been Dreaming About

 The Top Level Deployment Status Dashboard gives you a comprehensive picture of the health of your Remote Desktop Services deployment, no matter how big or small your environment is.
 You can see the health of gateways, brokers, and session host collections, and if successfully integrated, also see the login time results of recent Remote Desktop Canary synthetic tests.
 Clicking on any area of this dashboard raises a menu of sub-dashboards, reports, and other actions, letting you drill down into the data for powerful troubleshooting.
 In fact, you can drill down all the way into the resource usage of processes or RDP protocol stats in various user sessions.